-Travelling with the family is a great adventure and a wonderful way to teach children about the different cultures of the world.
-Iceland - with its friendly population, fascinating culture and an endless list of activities - is a wonderful destination for a family holiday.
+Traveling with the family is a great adventure and a wonderful way to teach children about the different cultures of the world.
+Iceland - with its friendly population, fascinating culture, and endless list of activities - is a wonderful destination for a family holiday.
 One of the country’s top attractions, and one that makes almost everyone’s list of places to visit is Iceland’s Blue Lagoon.
+Let’s explore the destination and how best to visit with your family.

 The Blue Lagoon is a family-friendly attraction, so it’s certainly worth visiting on your Icelandic family holiday.
 However, there are a few things you’ll probably want to know before your visit.
 That’s why we’ve put together this post to make you aware of things to bear in mind when visiting the Blue Lagoon in Iceland as a family.